 It’s safe to say there are probably as many reasons why Chiang Mai is the perfect place to settle down and work for a few months as there are blog posts written about it.
 The plentiful information we found online was a little scattered and not always up to date, so I thought I would share our experiences while taking the time to wax lyrical about one of our favourite Asian cities.
 Chiang Mai proved to be a much better fit for us than Ao Nang, and I was genuinely sad to leave after a six week stay that left me feeling as though we had found a home after so long on the road.

-Taking the recommendation of countless others, we found temporary digs at 9 Hostel in the old city whilst spending a day or two scooting around town and scoping out the long term options.
+Taking the recommendation of countless others on where to stay in Chiang Mai, we found temporary digs at 9 Hostel in the old city whilst spending a day or two scooting around town and scoping out the long term options.
 We looked at a lot of places in Chiang Mai – running the gamut from full on apartments with kitchen and living room, to a glorified hotel room, and everything in between.
 Further from the city there are some real bargains to be had, but sticking close to the trendy neighbourhoods surrounding the old town, it’s easily possible to find a serviced one bedroom for a bargain price.
 Of all the places we saw, Lanna Moon seemed like the best value for money.
 Compared to some of the stuffy, fan-less rooms we looked at, our airy third floor apartment at Lanna Moon was – literally – a breath of fresh air.
 We didn’t need to use the AC once, thanks to the natural breeze from the (admittedly tiny and covered in pigeon poop) balcony.

 One feature that particularly enticed us was the shared kitchen downstairs – we usually had it all to ourselves, and despite not doing much cooking, the space and equipment made preparing our morning smoothies, fruits and salads so much easier.
 There’s also a pool down there – however it doesn’t get any sun, so it was simply too frigid for us to use in the winter – in the summer I’m sure it’s quite refreshing.
 It’s certainly kept very clean.
 For the price, our room was cleaned weekly, on a well-defined schedule – they weren’t super thorough but it was good enough – new towels, sheets, a clean bathroom and a swept floor.